MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/azure-subscriptions/index.md

 1. You will be re-directed to the billing page and you can continue your checkout process.

-# Create a new Azure Subscription
+## Create a new Azure Subscription

 Creating a new Azure Subscription is easy and takes few minutes.

 1. First, you will have to choose the plan you would like to purchase for your org/user settings.
 If you haven't connected your org/user to an Azure subscription before, you will see a pop-up asking your to connect your Azure Subscription.
-Click "Connect".
+Click **Connect**.

 1. Enter your email to sign-in to Azure.
 You need a Work/School account or a Microsoft account.
 If you already have an account skip to step 5.

-1. If you don't have an account already,enter your email, then click on "get a new Microsoft account".
+1. If you don't have an account already,enter your email, then click on **get a new Microsoft account**.

 1. Enter your email (username), password, and follow the verification step.

-1. After signing-in, if you don't have any subscriptions, click on "Create New Subscription".
+1. After signing-in, if you don't have any subscriptions, click on **Create New Subscription**.

 1. Choose the account you just created from the list.